-Before the NDIS, these two services were often combined and offered by the same provider, creating problems for people who are unhappy with either their housing or the support they’re receiving.
+Before the NDIS, and still in some cases today, housing and support were combined and offered by the same provider, creating problems for people who are unhappy with either their housing or the support they’re receiving.

 The Summer Foundation has created a toolkit for organisations, to assist them to separate their housing and support services.
 The toolkit includes checklists and other assessment tools, case studies on existing models and pathways from around Australia, analysing these models and including sample agreements, memorandum of understanding documents and other relevant documents that can be easily adapted.